 Ulanga was warm, but Ulayo's breath was enough to make the heat comforting.

-The steady passage of the river soothed, washing away all other sound.
-Soon, all eyes of the young Abantu were closed, but for Eku's.
+The steady passage of the river soothed, washing away all other sound; and soon, the young Abantu eyes were closed, but for Eku's.

 He gazed over great slabs of exposed bedrock, people scattered everywhere.